 - Canvas; repair or replace

-- Have that damaged, old or vandalized top replace with OEM materials.
+- Have that damaged, old or vandalized top replaced with our convertible top repair services.

 - The inside of your convertible top gets just as much abuse

 - You want to talk about complex?
 Switches, electronic latches, motors, hydraulic rams, gears, levers, grease and cloth all expanding and contracting on a whim… at least they better!

 - Does your top have it’s own compartment when it’s sunny?
 That compartment needs care too.
 Our convertible top replacement services cover them, too!

 - Rain sensor auto-close

 - A nice feature just in case you’re not around when the rain comes down.
 It senses moisture and seals up your top and windows.

 - Adjust, repair or replace motors and gears